Down arrow

 Using intake pipes that extend deep into Lake Ontario, cold water is pumped to the Island Filtration Plant operated by Toronto Water.
 The cold water is treated for use as drinking water before it's conveyed to the John Street Pumping Station.
 There, large heat exchangers transfer thermal energy between two systems – the potable water for the city is minimally heated as water supplied to downtown buildings is chilled.
 After the chilled water has circulated through and cooled the buildings, Enwave recycles the heat, returning the warm water to the pumping station to repeat the process.

 Connecting to the network can reduce water consumption and operating costs, provide more predictable energy costs, and improve building resilience.
-The environmental benefits also run deep; the system currently displaces 55 MW of energy a year from Toronto’s electricity grid – equivalent to powering eight hospitals.

 Results

-Powering growth in North America’s fastest-growing city
+Powering growth in one of North America’s fastest-growing cities

 View case study